 Since 1995 AvidTrader has provided trading ideas that help you to make money.
 The last place you want to try navigating alone is the fast-moving financial markets.
 And at AvidTrader, you are not alone.
 AvidTrader led the way in March 1996 with its live Traders Chat.
 Members of AvidTrader can share their own ideas and strategies with each other on a daily basis in real-time.

-The U.S. equity markets are moving modestly higher in early action, with traders treading … [Read More...]
+The domestic equity markets are trading higher in early action, with stocks … [Read More...]

-The domestic equity markets are moving modestly lower in early action, with … [Read More...]
+The U.S. equity markets are moving higher in early action, rebounding somewhat from yesterday's sell-off that came amid … [Read More...]